 Inequalities are very real for people experiencing homelessness

-Across all forms of health care needs, both physical and mental, as well as access to necessary support, people experiencing homelessness report poorer diagnoses and greater barriers to the healthcare needed than the general population.
+Across all forms of health care needs, both physical and mental, as well as access to necessary support, people experiencing homelessness report poorer diagnoses and greater barriers to healthcare than the general population.
 We must understand why this is and address the systemic change needed.

 Understanding the challenges facing people who are homeless